 used to either:

-Note: The lender may fund up to 50% of the planned materials cost at closing with an initial materials draw in the form of a check issued to the borrower and the contractor.
+Note: The lender may fund up to 50% of the planned materials cost at closing with an initial materials draw.
 A portion of this draw may be used to pay for permits, architect fees, and design or planning expenses that were incurred during the initial part of the project.The lender must obtain periodic inspections to confirm the work is being completed as planned prior to the issuance of additional escrow draws.

 Should there be an increase in costs during the renovation period, the borrower, or the lender, must fund the amount of the increase.
 The lender may not increase the loan amount to offset any increase in costs.
 The lender must ensure that the additional funds are obtained in a manner that will not affect the priority of Fannie Mae’s lien.